junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — Placed on the Union Calendar, Calendar No. 80.
 - 2007-05-09 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 110-138.
 - 2007-05-09 — Reported by the Committee on Foreign Affairs.
 H. Rept.
 110-138.
+- 2007-06-05 — Considered under suspension of the rules. (consideration: CR H5944-5948)
+- 2007-06-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1469.
+- 2007-06-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-05 — Mr. Lantos moved to suspend the rules and pass the bill, as amended.
+- 2007-06-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5944-5946)
+- 2007-06-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5944-5946)
+- 2007-06-07 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.